Pinterest

 1. Use one medium potato per person.

-3. Immediately put peeled potatoes into bowl of water to prevent discoloring.
+3. Immediately put peeled potatoes into a bowl of water to prevent discoloring.

-4. When ready to cook, cut into quarters and place into pot.
+4. When ready to cook, cut into quarters and place into the pot.
 Cover with water.

-5. Add salt. (optional, about 1 teaspoon per quart)
+5. Add salt, about 1 teaspoon per quart.

 6. Bring to boil.
 Reduce heat, cover, and continue boiling gently until tender, approx. 20 minutes.
 Test by poking the potato with a sharp paring knife.
 If it slides easily all the way to the center, the potatoes are done.

-7. Drain by holding lid on pot with potholders and lifting lid a bit from the edge.
-You can also gently pour into large colander to drain water.
+7. Drain by holding the lid on the pot with potholders and lifting the lid a bit from the edge, and pour the water off.
+You can also gently pour into a large colander to drain water.

 9. Serve immediately.